Skip to main content

 Types of residence permits

-There are different types of residence permits that can be used in case of international scientists staying in Poland.
+There are different types of residence permits.
 The below permits are the most relevant options, also for PhD candidates and researchers' family members.
 When taking the decision which residence permit to apply for, you should consider the requirements, needed documents, as well as additional benefits that some permits result in.
+The most recommended option is residence permit for the purpose of conducting scientific research.

 Required documents